emaralive/buddypress/docs/user/advanced/constants.md

 | BP_SHOW_AVATARS                       |               |             |

 ### Core or Development
+> [!CAUTION]
-These Constants are either predefined by the BuddyPress core or for use in a developent envoronment.
+> These Constants are either predefined by the BuddyPress core or for use in a developent environment and are not classified as user-definable.

 | Constant                        | Default Value | Description |
 | :------------------------------ | :--------- | :---------- |